Your Child's Checkup: 6 Years

 3. Ask questions, address concerns, and offer advice about your child's:

 Bathroom habits.
-Bladder and bowel control should be mastered by this age.
-Bedwetting is a problem that is more common in boys and deep sleepers.
-In most cases it ends on its own, but talk to your pediatrician if it continues past the 7th birthday.
+Bladder and bowel control is usually mastered by this age.
+Bedwetting is more common in boys and deep sleepers, and in most cases it ends on its own.
+But talk to your doctor if your child was previously dry at night and is now wetting the bed.

 Development.
 By 6 years, it's common for many kids to: